NTMNathan/NTMNathan/README.md

-# Hi, I'm NTM Nathan 👋
+# Hi, I'm Nate! 👋

 I am a developer and occasional YouTuber who likes creating awesome stuff and is the owner of NTM Central, a brand group consisting of NTM Development, NTM Games and NTM MC.
 Living in NSW Australia, I've been programming for about 4 years full time now and I love it.
 Outside of doing that kind of stuff I am either gaming, going to the beach or travelling.

+# Knowledge
+Coming Soon...

 # Facts
 - Currently 19 years old and studying game development and graphic design for education